m31coding/fuzzy-search/notes.md

 Check if doc comments are complete for the new files.

+Readme: mention that matches are sorted by their internal index.

 Changelog:

 paddingLeft, paddingRight and paddingMiddle were moved from the NormalizerConfig to the NgramNormalizerConfig.

+check what happens for unknown enum values.

 // '$$',
 //   '!',